February 14, 2021

 So what is search intent?
 Search intent adds an additional layer to any robust and effective keyword research strategy.
 It's the difference between simply going after keywords, and understanding the types of keywords you are going after and what content you should be creating with them in mind.

 Note that the top results on the SERP change all the time for keywords, so you will need to be doing keyword research continuously to keep your website high in search ranks.
-However, with the power to discern search intent, you will be able to match people with what they want to see and improve your SEO.
+However, with the power to discern search intent, you will be able to match people with what they want to see and improve your rank.